Chart Color Schemes

 Educational attainment in Ballarat North aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 28.2% among residents aged 15+, exceeding the Rest of Vic average of 21.7%.
-Bachelor degrees are the most common at 17.6%, followed by postgraduate qualifications (6.4%) and graduate diplomas (4.2%).
-Vocational credentials are also prevalent, with 32.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.7% and certificates for 21.5%.
-Educational participation is high at 26.7%, including 10.2% in primary education, 6.5% in secondary education, and 4.5% pursuing tertiary education.
+The area's educational profile is notable regionally with university qualification rates at 28.2% of residents aged 15+, exceeding the Rest of Vic average of 21.7%.
+This reflects the community's emphasis on higher education.
+Bachelor degrees are most common at 17.6%, followed by postgraduate qualifications (6.4%) and graduate diplomas (4.2%).
+Trade and technical skills are prominent, with 32.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (21.5%).

 Frequently Asked Questions - Education